 - an altered level of consciousness, meaning you may be more lethargic

-- inability to recognize a large portion of your line of sight
+- visual agnosia, or the inability to recognize a large portion of your line of sight

 Other symptoms include: